 Helping Students in Distress

-As faculty, staff or teaching assistant, you will likely encounter students in distress.
+At OSU, you may encounter students in distress.
 Your role as a potential helper is not only valuable, it could be crucial.
-In many cases, you will be able to respond effectively to student needs; however, there might be occasions you want to refer a student to someone else for assistance.
+There might be occasions you want to refer a student to someone else for assistance.

 This resource is offered to help you recognize signs of student distress and offer a framework for effective interventions; however, each student presents a unique situation.
 If you are concerned about a student’s behavior and/or health, it is always wise to seek professional consultation.

-The Alcohol and Substance Abuse Center, Student Counseling Center (SCC), Reboot Center and Student Accessability Services are prepared to respond to questions, should you need help assisting a student or making a referral.
+The Alcohol and Substance Abuse Center, Student Counseling Center, Reboot Center and Student Accessibility Services are prepared to respond to questions, should you need help assisting a student or making a referral.

 Signs and Symptoms of Distress